maguire-lab/health_data_science_research_2023/literature.md

 title: Literature
 permalink: /literature/
 ---
-You can download copy of assigned papers for the Wednesday tutorials.
+You can download copy of assigned papers for the literature tutorials.
+Paper assignments will done randomly (without replacement) and will be emailed to the entire class ~1 week before the tutorial.
+Everyone will present and lead discussion for 1 paper (potentially sharing depending on class size).

 Module 0 (Reproducibility):